TICCLAT/docs/TICCL_installation.md

 For C(++) packages, we still need to add a `build.sh` script containing the commands to compile the code.
 For instance, this could contain the commands given above for [building from source](#Manual-build-from-source).
 And indeed, this is what we do in the [TICCL Tools recipe `build.sh` script](https://github.com/TICCLAT/staged-recipes/blob/ticcltools/recipes/ticcltools/build.sh).
+In the TiCC Utils recipe build script, we also run `make check`.
+This turned out to be quite useful, as it revealed the necessity of building on GCC 7.2 instead of the default 4.8 when building without Boost (we couldn't get it to build with Boost).

+#### `conda_build_config.yaml`
+Sometimes, some additional configuration must be added in this file.
+For instance, in the [TiCC Utils recipe](https://github.com/TICCLAT/staged-recipes/blob/ticcutils/recipes/ticcutils/conda_build_config.yaml) we used it to switch compiler version to GCC 7.2.

 ### Building C(++) Conda recipes locally
 While writing and testing a Conda recipe, it is very convenient to first get it to build on your local machine (and, in fact, [the conda-forge guidelines strongly encourage this](https://conda-forge.org/docs/recipe.html#checklist) before making a PR).